Born and raised in Germany, educated in New York City (BA, MA, PhD), Harry Heuser is a writer, exhibition curator and lecturer.

 More than academic pursuits, my engagement with the intersections of stage, screen, broadcasting and the printed image and word—particularly the liminality of what I termed the ‘immaterial culture’ of radio—is rooted in my queer experience and my sense of hybridity, dislocation and failure.

-Revisiting the subjects of PhD dissertation Etherized Victorians and my study Immaterial Culture: Literature, Drama and the American Radio Play, 1929-1954 from the perspective of an art historian, I recently completed “A Forefront in the Aftermath?
-Recorded Sound and the State of Audio Play on Post-‘Golden Age’ US Network Radio.”
-The essay considers the state and status of US American radio plays, and the CBS Radio Workshop (1956-57), at the beginning of the television era.
+Revisiting the subjects of PhD dissertation Etherized Victorians and my study Immaterial Culture: Literature, Drama and the American Radio Play, 1929-1954 from the perspective of an art historian, I contributed “A Forefront in the Aftermath?
+Recorded Sound and the State of Audio Play on Post-‘Golden Age’ US Network Radio” to the anthology Tuning in to the Neo-Avant-Garde (Manchester University Press, 2021).
+The essay expands on my previous research of radio’s so-called “golden age” by considering the state and status of US American radio plays, and the CBS Radio Workshop (1956-57), at the beginning of the television era.
 The starting point was a paper I delivered in November 2018 at the Tuning in to the Neo-Avant-Garde conference at Ghent University.
-The essay will appear in an anthology taking its title from that conference.

-Prior to the pandemic, I also started working on an as yet untitled exhibition of images I snap with my phone camera of the sidewalks of Manhattan.
-The project builds on my exhibition Travelling Through: Landscapes/Landmarks/Legacies (previously on view at the School of Art Museum and Galleries (2018-19), which, along with paintings, prints, posters, and ceramics from the School’s collection, featured personal photographs charting my relationship with New York City from the mid-1980s to the present day.
+Prior to the pandemic, I began working on an as yet untitled exhibition of images I snap with my phone camera of the sidewalks of Manhattan.
+Titled “Asphalt Expressionism,” the project builds on my exhibition Travelling Through: Landscapes/Landmarks/Legacies (previously on view at the School of Art Museum and Galleries (2018-19), which, along with paintings, prints, posters, and ceramics from the School’s collection, featured personal photographs charting my relationship with New York City from the mid-1980s to the present day.
+I expect the project to resume in 2022 and to culminate in an exhibition at the School of Art.

-In the planning stages is a monograph on painter-printmaker Harry Morley, co-authored with my husband, Robert Meyrick.
+After some delay, research has also begun on a monograph on the painter-printmaker Harry Morley, to be co-authored with my husband, Robert Meyrick.